exercism/problem-specifications/exercises/queen-attack/description.md

   a b c d e f g h
 ```

-You'd also be able to answer whether the queens can attack each other.
+You are also be able to answer whether the queens can attack each other.
 In this case, that answer would be yes, they can, because both pieces share a diagonal.